kapilty/terraform-day2ops/README.md

 6. Terraform will provision the ASG and Launch Template according to your configuration.

-7. To trigger the `checkout.py` script after the ASG update, use the null resource defined in the Terraform configuration.
+7. Change the [AMI](https://github.com/madgicaltechdom/terraform-as-rolling-updates/blob/main/ami.tf#L5-L15) according to your requirements
+8. Apply the Terraform configuration:

+    `terraform apply`

+9. You would noticed that the ASG is deploying the latest AMI with minimal downtime.

 Configuration